Heinz Jost

-Heinz Jost (9 July 1904 – 12 November 1964) was a German SS functionary during the Nazi era.
-He was involved in espionage matters as the Sicherheitsdienst (Security Service) or (SD) section chief of office VI (foreign intelligence) of the Reich Security Main Office.
-Jost was responsible for genocide in eastern Europe as commander of Einsatzgruppe A from March–September 1942.
+Heinz Jost (9 July 1904 – 12 November 1964) was a German SS officer and Holocaust perpetrator during the Nazi era.
+He was involved in espionage matters as the Sicherheitsdienst (Security Service; SD) section chief of office VI (foreign intelligence) of the Reich Security Main Office.
+Jost was responsible for genocidal massacres in Eastern Europe as commander of Einsatzgruppe A from March to September 1942.

 After Germany's defeat, Jost was tried and convicted by a U.S. military court at the Einsatzgruppen trial.
 In December 1951, Jost was released from Landsberg Prison after his sentence was commuted to ten years and died in 1964.

 Early life

-Heinz Jost was born in the northern Hessian Homberg (Efze) - Ortsteil Holzhausen - in Hersfeld in 1904, to a middle-class Catholic and nationalistic family.
+Heinz Jost was born in Holshausen, a section of the town of Homberg in northern Hesse in 1904, to a middle-class Catholic and nationalistic family.
 Heinrich Jost, Heinz's father, was a pharmacist and later became a fellow NSDAP member.
 Jost attended grammar school in Bensheim, graduating in 1923.
-As a student he became a member, and eventually a leader, of the Jungdeutsche Orden (Young German Order), a nationalistic paramilitary movement.
-Jost studied law and economics at the Universities of Giessen and Munich.
+As a student he became a member, and eventually became a leader, of the Jungdeutsche Orden (Young German Order), a nationalistic paramilitary movement.
+Jost studied law and economics at the University of Giessen and the Ludwig-Maximilians-Universität München.
 He completed his civil service examination in May 1927.
 Heinz's legal career began as a legally trained civil servant employed in Hesse.
 He later worked in the district court at Darmstadt.

-Nazi career
+Career

 Jost joined the Nazi Party on 2 February 1928 with an NSDAP membership number of 75,946.
 He performed various functions for the party's operations in southern Hesse.
 From 1930 he settled as an independent lawyer in Lorsch, Hesse.
 After the Nazi seizure of power in March 1933, Jost was appointed Director of Police in the city of Worms and then to police director of Giessen.
 From this period came his association with Werner Best, who brought Jost into the main Nazi intelligence and security agency, the Sicherheitsdienst (SD).
 On 25 July 1934, Jost began his full-time career with the SD.
 His SS membership number was 36,243.
 In May 1936, Jost was promoted in the SD Main Office to head Department III 2 (Foreign Intelligence Services).
 In 1938, Jost was head of the Einsatzgruppe Dresden which occupied Czechoslovakia.
 In August 1939 Jost was tasked by Reinhard Heydrich with obtaining the Polish uniforms needed for the false flag attack on the station in Gleiwitz.

 When the Reich Security Main Office (RSHA) was established in September 1939, Jost was appointed as chief of Amt VI (Office VI) Ausland-SD (foreign intelligence).
 One of the chief purposes of Amt VI was to counteract foreign intelligence services that might try to operate in Germany.
 He also served as an SS officer in the German invasion of Poland in 1939.